Thank you Artisan Tropic for sponsoring this post! All opinions are my own.

 Coconut flour and coconut oil

-- 1 lb ground turkey
+- 1 lb ground chicken (see above for substitutions)

 - 2 tbsp coconut flour